Hamida Banu Begum: Marriage

-The marriage took place on a day chosen by the Emperor, an avid astrologer himself, employing his astrolabe, at mid-day on a Monday in September, 1541 (Jumada al-awwal 948 AH) at Patr (known as Paat, Dadu District of Sindh).
+The marriage took place on a day chosen by the Emperor, an avid astrologer himself, employing his astrolabe, at mid-day on a Monday in September 1541 (Jumada al-awwal 948 AH) at Patr (known as Paat, Dadu District of Sindh).
 Thus, she became his junior wife, after Bega Begum (later known as Haji Begum, after Hajj), who was his first wife and chief consort.
 The marriage became "politically beneficial" to Humayun, as he got help from the rival Shia groups during times of war.

-A year after a perilous journey through the desert, on 22 August 1542, she and Emperor Humayun reached at the Umerkot ruled by Rana Prasad, a Hindu Sodha Rajput, at a small desert town, where the Rana gave them asylum.
-Two months later, she gave birth future Emperor, Akbar, on the early morning of 15 October 1542 (fourth day of Rajab, 949 AH), he was given the name Humayun had heard in his dream at Lahore – the Emperor Jalal-ud-din Muhammad Akbar.
+A year after a perilous journey through the desert, on 22 August 1542, she and Emperor Humayun reached Umerkot ruled by Rana Prasad, a Hindu Sodha Rajput, at a small desert town, where the Rana gave them asylum.
+Two months later, she gave birth to the future Emperor, Akbar, early in the morning on 15 October 1542 (fourth day of Rajab, 949 AH); he was given the name Humayun had heard in his dream at Lahore – the Emperor Jalal-ud-din Muhammad Akbar.

 In coming years, she took on numerous tough journeys to follow her husband, who was still in flight.
 First, in the beginning of the following December, she and her new born went into camp at Jūn, after traveling for ten or twelve days.
 Then in 1543, she made the perilous journey from Sindh, which had Qandahar for its goal, but in course of which Humayun had to take hasty flight from Shal-mastan, "through a desert and waterless waste".
 Leaving her little son behind, she accompanied her husband to Persia, here they visited the shrines of her ancestor, Ahmad-e Jami and Shiites shrine, of Ardabil in Iran, the place of origin of Safavid dynasty, which helped them immensely in the following years.
-In 1544, at a camp at Sabzawar, 93 miles south of Herat, she gave birth to a daughter, who along with her full sister died on the return journey from Persia.
+In 1544, at a camp at Sabzawar, 93 miles south of Herat, she gave birth to two daughters, who died on the return journey from Persia.
 Thereafter, she returned from Persia with the army given to Humayun by Shah of Iran, Tahmasp I, and at Kandahar met Dildar Begum, and her son, Mirza Hindal.
-Thus it was not until 15 November 1545 (Ramdan 10th, 952 AH) that she saw her son Akbar again, the scene of young Akbar recognizing his mother amongst a group of women has been keenly illustrated in Akbar's biography, Akbarnama.
+Thus it was not until 15 November 1545 (Ramdan 10th, 952 AH) that she saw her son Akbar again: the scene of young Akbar recognizing his mother amongst a group of women has been keenly illustrated in Akbar's biography, Akbarnama.
 In 1548, she and Akbar accompanied Humayun to Kabul.